d2l-ai/d2l-en/chapter_introduction/index.md

 than the potential of malevolent superintelligence to destroy humanity.

-## Characteristics
+## The Essence of Deep Learning

-Thus far, we have talked about machine learning broadly, which is both a branch of AI and an approach to AI.
+Thus far, we have talked about machine learning broadly.
-Though deep learning is a subset of machine learning, the dizzying set of algorithms and applications makes it difficult to assess what specifically the ingredients for deep learning might be.
-This is as difficult as trying to pin down required ingredients for pizza since almost every component is substitutable.

-As we have described, machine learning can use data to learn transformations between inputs and outputs, such as transforming audio into text in speech recognition.
-In doing so, it is often necessary to represent data in a way suitable for algorithms to transform such representations into the output.
+Deep learning is the subset of machine learning concerned with models based on many-layered neural networks.
-*Deep learning* is *deep* in precisely the sense that its models learn many *layers* of transformations, where each layer offers the representation at one level.
+It is *deep* in precisely the sense that its models learn many *layers* of transformations.
-For example,
-layers near the input may represent low-level details of the data, while layers closer to the classification output may represent more abstract concepts used for discrimination.
-Since *representation learning* aims at finding the representation itself, deep learning can be referred to as multi-level representation learning.
+While this might sound narrow, deep learning has given rise to a dizzying array of models, techniques, problem formulations, and applications.
+Many intuitions have been developed to explain the benefits of depth.
+Arguably, all machine learning has many layers of computation, the first consisting of feature processing steps.
+What differentiates deep learning is that the operations learned at each of the many layers of representations are learned jointly from data.

-The problems that we have discussed so far, such as learning from the raw audio signal, the raw pixel values of images, or mapping between sentences of arbitrary lengths and their counterparts in foreign languages, are those where deep learning excels and where traditional machine learning methods falter.
+The problems that we have discussed so far, such as learning from the raw audio signal, the raw pixel values of images, or mapping between sentences of arbitrary lengths and their counterparts in foreign languages, are those where deep learning excels and traditional methods falter.
 It turns out that these many-layered models are capable of addressing low-level perceptual data in a way that previous tools could not.
-Arguably the most significant commonality in deep learning methods is the use of *end-to-end training*.
+Arguably the most significant commonality in deep learning methods is *end-to-end training*.
 That is, rather than assembling a system based on components that are individually tuned, one builds the system and then tunes their performance jointly.
 For instance, in computer vision scientists used to separate the process of *feature engineering* from the process of building machine learning models.
 The Canny edge detector :cite:`Canny.1987` and Lowe's SIFT feature extractor :cite:`Lowe.2004` reigned supreme for over a decade as algorithms for mapping images into feature vectors.
 In bygone days, the crucial part of applying machine learning to these problems consisted of coming up with manually-engineered ways of transforming the data into some form amenable to shallow models.
 Unfortunately, there is only so little that humans can accomplish by ingenuity in comparison with a consistent evaluation over millions of choices carried out automatically by an algorithm.
 When deep learning took over,
 these feature extractors were replaced by automatically tuned filters, yielding superior accuracy.

-Thus,
-one key advantage of deep learning is that it replaces not only the shallow models at the end of traditional learning pipelines, but also the labor-intensive process of feature engineering.
+Thus, one key advantage of deep learning is that it replaces not only the shallow models at the end of traditional learning pipelines, but also the labor-intensive process of feature engineering.
 Moreover, by replacing much of the domain-specific preprocessing, deep learning has eliminated many of the boundaries that previously separated computer vision, speech recognition, natural language processing, medical informatics, and other application areas, offering a unified set of tools for tackling diverse problems.

-Beyond end-to-end training,
-we are experiencing a transition from parametric statistical descriptions to fully nonparametric models.
+Beyond end-to-end training, we are experiencing a transition from parametric statistical descriptions to fully nonparametric models.
 When data is scarce, one needs to rely on simplifying assumptions about reality in order to obtain useful models.
-When data is abundant, this can be replaced by nonparametric models that fit reality more accurately.
+When data is abundant, these can be replaced by nonparametric models that better fit the data.
 To some extent, this mirrors the progress that physics experienced in the middle of the previous century with the availability of computers.
 Rather than solving parametric approximations of how electrons behave by hand, one can now resort to numerical simulations of the associated partial differential equations.
 This has led to much more accurate models, albeit often at the expense of explainability.

 Another difference to previous work is the acceptance of suboptimal solutions, dealing with nonconvex nonlinear optimization problems, and the willingness to try things before proving them.
 This newfound empiricism in dealing with statistical problems, combined with a rapid influx of talent has led to rapid progress of practical algorithms, albeit in many cases at the expense of modifying and re-inventing tools that existed for decades.

 In the end, the deep learning community prides itself on sharing tools across academic and corporate boundaries, releasing many excellent libraries, statistical models, and trained networks as open source.
 It is in this spirit that the notebooks forming this book are freely available for distribution and use.
 We have worked hard to lower the barriers of access for everyone to learn about deep learning and we hope that our readers will benefit from this.

 ## Summary

 Machine learning studies how computer systems can leverage experience (often data) to improve performance at specific tasks.
 It combines ideas from statistics, data mining, and optimization.
 Often, it is used as a means of implementing AI solutions.
 As a class of machine learning, representational learning focuses on how to automatically find the appropriate way to represent data.
 As multi-level representation learning through learning many layers of transformations, deep learning replaces not only the shallow models at the end of traditional machine learning pipelines, but also the labor-intensive process of feature engineering.
 Much of the recent progress in deep learning has been triggered by an abundance of data arising from cheap sensors and Internet-scale applications, and by significant progress in computation, mostly through GPUs.
 Besides, the availability of efficient deep learning frameworks has made design and implementation of whole system optimization significantly easier, which is a key component in obtaining high performance.

 ## Exercises

 1. Which parts of code that you are currently writing could be "learned", i.e., improved by learning and automatically determining design choices that are made in your code?
    Does your code include heuristic design choices?
+   What data might you need to learn the desired behavior?
 1. Which problems that you encounter have many examples for how to solve them, yet no specific way to automate them?
    These may be prime candidates for using deep learning.
-1. Viewing the development of AI as a new industrial revolution, what is the relationship between algorithms and data?
-Is it similar to steam engines and coal?
-What is the fundamental difference?
-1. Where else can you apply the end-to-end training approach, such as in :numref:`fig_ml_loop`, physics, engineering, and econometrics?
+1. Describe the relationships between algorithms, data, and computation.
+How do characteristics of the data and the current available computational resources influence the appropriateness of various algorithms?
+1. Name some settings where end-to-end training is not currently the default approach but might be useful.

 [Discussions](https://discuss.d2l.ai/t/22)